pmsaue0/vuejs-bootstrap3/README.md

-# Stock Vue.js with Bootstrap SASS 3
+# Stock Vue.js with Vuestrap + Bootstrap SASS 3

 I found bringing uncompiled Bootstrap into my Vue.js app a bit tricky, so here is how I did it.
 I did not want to modify the webpack config files.
 I wanted to create a stylesheet manifest to import stylesheets and easily override bootstrap variables.